d-uzlov/k8s-homelab/video/ome/readme.md

 # Load balancer services

 There are 2 load balancer services:
-- Provide: for streaming from source to server
+- Streamer: for streaming from source to server
 - WebRTC: for streaming from server to client

 You can get their external IPs: